Bowen12137/Gradient-Based-Optimisation/README.md

 ## Files Description

-- `main.c`: Entry point of the program.
-Initializes the dataset, neural network, and optimizer.
-Starts the training process.
+- `main.c`: Initializes the dataset, the neural network, and the optimizer, then starts the training process.
-- `optimiser.c`: Implements the optimization framework, including SGD, learning rate decay, momentum, and Adam.
+- `optimiser.c`: Implements the optimization framework.
+Includes implementations for SGD, learning rate decay, momentum, and Adam, all from scratch.
-- `mnist_helper.c`: Contains helper functions for loading and parsing the MNIST dataset.
+- `mnist_helper.c`: Loads and parses the MNIST dataset into a format suitable for training and testing.
-- `neural_network.c`: Defines the forward and backward pass of the neural network.
+- `neural_network.c`: Defines how the neural network performs forward propagation and backpropagation.
+This file contains the core logic for neuron activations and weight updates.
-- `neural_network.h`: Header file for defining neuron structures and weight matrices.
+- `neural_network.h`: Defines data structures for neurons, weight matrices, and gradients.
-- `optimiser.h`: Header file for the optimizer functions.
+- `optimiser.h`: Header file that declares the optimizer functions used in `optimiser.c`.
-- `mnist_helper.h`: Header file for dataset loading functions.
+- `mnist_helper.h`: Helper functions for dataset handling.
-- `Makefile`: Instructions for compiling the project.
+- `Makefile`: Provides the instructions for compiling the project.

+## Understanding the Neural Network and Backpropagation

+### Neural Network Architecture

+The MLP in this project consists of:
+- **Input layer**: 784 neurons (28x28 pixels from the MNIST dataset).
+- **Three hidden layers**: The first with 300 neurons, followed by two layers with 100 neurons each.
+- **Output layer**: 10 neurons corresponding to the digits 0-9.

+### Forward Propagation

+During forward propagation, the input (a flattened 28x28 pixel image) is passed through each layer of the network, where each neuron applies a weighted sum of its inputs and a non-linear activation function (ReLU for hidden layers, softmax for the output layer).
+The forward pass computes the network's prediction for the input sample.

+### Backpropagation

+Backpropagation is used to train the neural network by calculating the gradient of the loss function with respect to each weight.
+The gradients are then used to update the weights.
+Backpropagation works by computing the loss at the output layer and propagating this error backward through the network, layer by layer, using the chain rule to update each weight.

 ## Implementation Details

 ### Stochastic Gradient Descent (SGD)

-SGD updates the weights by calculating the gradient of the loss with respect to each weight and then subtracting this value, scaled by the learning rate.
-The update rule is:
+SGD is the simplest optimization algorithm implemented.
+It updates the weights by subtracting a fraction of the gradient of the loss with respect to the weights:
 ```math
 w = w - \eta \cdot \nabla L(w)
 ```
 Where:
-- \( w \) is the weight matrix,
+- \( w \) is the weight,
 - \( \eta \) is the learning rate,
-- \( \nabla L(w) \) is the gradient of the loss function.
+- \( \nabla L(w) \) is the gradient of the loss with respect to the weight.

 ### Learning Rate Decay

-To improve convergence, we use learning rate decay.
-The learning rate decreases over time as follows:
+Learning rate decay reduces the learning rate over time to fine-tune the optimization process.
+The learning rate decreases according to the following formula:
 ```math
 \eta_t = \eta_0 \cdot (1 - \frac{t}{T})
 ```
+Where:
+- \( \eta_0 \) is the initial learning rate,
-Where \( t \) is the current epoch, and \( T \) is the total number of epochs.
+- \( t \) is the current epoch,
+- \( T \) is the total number of epochs.

 ### Momentum

-Momentum helps accelerate learning by adding a velocity term:
+Momentum accelerates the convergence by adding a velocity term to the gradient updates.
+This term smooths out the gradient and allows the algorithm to escape local minima:
 ```math
 v_t = \beta v_{t-1} + \eta \nabla L(w)
 w = w - v_t
 ```
-Where \( \beta \) is a momentum term, typically between 0.5 and 0.9.
+Where \( \beta \) is a hyperparameter that controls how much momentum is applied.

 ### Adaptive Learning Methods (Adam)

-Adam adjusts the learning rate for each parameter dynamically using estimates of first and second moments:
+Adam is an advanced optimization algorithm that adapts the learning rate for each parameter based on estimates of the first and second moments of the gradients:
 ```math
 m_t = \beta_1 m_{t-1} + (1 - \beta_1) \nabla L(w)
 v_t = \beta_2 v_{t-1} + (1 - \beta_2) \nabla L(w)^2
 w = w - \frac{\eta}{\sqrt{v_t} + \epsilon} m_t
 ```
+Adam provides faster convergence by adjusting the learning rate for each parameter individually.

 ## How to Run

-1. Ensure the MNIST dataset is available in the specified directory.
+1. Make sure the MNIST dataset is in the correct directory.
 2. Compile the code using `make`.
-3. Run the program with appropriate arguments for the dataset path, learning rate, batch size, and number of epochs.
+3. Run the program with the desired parameters for learning rate, batch size, and number of epochs.

 ## Results

-The program will print the training loss and accuracy for each epoch.
-After training, it will display the final test accuracy.
-The results can be visualized using a plotting tool to track the convergence of the optimization algorithms.
+The program prints training loss and accuracy at each epoch.
+At the end of the training, it displays the final accuracy on the test set.
+You can visualize the results by plotting the accuracy and loss over the epochs to understand how the optimization algorithms perform.

 ## References